PanicAThePython/formacao-rocketseat_Python/modulo-01/jogo/README.md

 ## 📜 Rules Of The Game
 ### 👽 Characters:
 #### Difference between Hero, AntiHero and Villain:
 * Heroes have a bonus power to incremment his damage.
-Heroes are only player's character.
+Heroes are only Player's Character.
 * Villains can heal themselves.
-Villains are only machine's character.
+Villains are only Machine's Character.
     * **Heroes and Villains use the same calc to make damage.**
 * AntiHero is a Hero and a Villain, so AntiHeroes have bonus power **AND** healing power.
     * They also are more powerfull.
 So it takes more time to defeat them.
-    * The player and the machine can be them.
+    * The Player and the Machine can be them.

 #### 🧨 Characters Damage Attack:
 The damage was calculated considerating character's level and power's damage.
 So, If the Player Character has a Power Types which is Machine Character's weakness AND has also a higher level, the damage will be in the maximum range.